strimzi/proposals/035-ca-abstraction.md

 Before describing the process let's introduce two state machines.
 First the "EE certificate state machine"

 ```
-  NEW // a certificate is needed for the end entity, but doesn't exist
+  REQUIRED // a certificate is needed for the end entity, but doesn't exist
    |
    v
   REQUESTED // a certificate has been requested; requestCertificate() has been called
    |
    v
-  PENDING // a certificate has been issued; pollForRequestedCertificate() has returned non-empty,
+  TRUST_PENDING // a certificate has been issued; pollForRequestedCertificate() has returned non-empty,
    |      // but the root CA is not trusted yet
    v
   IN_USE // the certificate is in use